wshiman/Action-R1/README.md

 ## 🧠 Training
 ### Cold Start
-we initialize the HumanOmni-0.5B by fine-tuning it on a combined dataset consisting of 232 samples from the Explainable Multimodal Emotion Reasoning (EMER) [4] dataset and 348 samples from our manually annotated HumanOmni dataset.
+we initialize the HumanOmni-0.5B by fine-tuning it on a combined dataset consisting of 232 samples from the [Explainable Multimodal Emotion Reasoning](https://github.com/zeroQiaoba/AffectGPT) dataset and 348 samples from HumanOmni dataset.
 An example json file of the training data:
 ```
 [